Flash sale! 30% off Sheet & Mood Moss. Ends December 15th @ 11:59 ET.

 How to Care for Red Eye Tree Frogs - Agalychnis callidryas

-Red eye tree frogs are the trademark exotic frog from the neotropics.
-Large, colorful, and easy to care for, Red Eye Tree Frogs will forever be a popular pet frog.
+Red-eyed tree frogs are the trademark exotic frog from the neotropics.
+Large, colorful, and easy to care for, Red-eyed tree frogs will forever be a popular pet frog.

 Natural History